Eldon-NCYG/Data-Job-Market-Analysis-Project/README.md

 # Deep Analysis into the Data
 Rather than doing a simple surface-level summary about the data (which can be shown through data visualisations alone), I wanted to deliver a deeper analysis to uncover less obvious patterns, trends, and relationships.
 I have organised my deep analysis into five different categories: Job Titles, Job Location, Salaries, Trends, and Job Skills.
 Each category has questions designed to yieled deeper, decision-relevant insights.
+You can view the full analysis in the Deep Analysis Section of the [main sql file](main.sql).

-## Job Titles: Role Comparisons
+### Job Titles: Role Comparisons

 **Market Share by Role:** What is the total count and percentage share of each job title in the overall dataset?

-**Seniority Difference:** Does seniority affect the a role's average and median salary, and if so, how much?

 **Skill Overlap between Data Analysts & Data Scientists:** What percentage of Data Analysts skills overlap with Data Scientists skills?
 (I'm most interested in both of these roles)

-**Platform Role Favourites:** Are certain job titles more likely to be posted on specific platforms?
-(E.g. is does  LinkedIn have more postings for Data Analaysts compared to Data Scientists?)
+**Do different roles have a wider variety skillset?:** What is the average unique number of unique skills for each role?

-## Job Location Impact:
+### Job Location Impact:
-**Remote Job Pay Gap:** For each country, compare the number of remote and on-site jobs and the average/median salary for each role.
+**Remote Job Distribution by:** For each country, compare the number of remote and on-site jobs.

-**International Skill Demand:** Do different countries have different skill requirements for each category of skills?

 **Global Opportunity Density:** Which countries have the highest number of job postings relative to the number of unique companies hiring there?

-**Country Degree Importance:** Does the percentage of roles that require a degree vary significantly between different countries?
+**Degree Importance By Country:** Does the percentage of roles that require a degree vary significantly between different countries?

-**Market Concentration by Country:** Which countries have the most job postings but lowest number of unique companies hiring?

-## Salary Analysis:
+### Salary Analysis:

+**Seniority Difference:** Does seniority affect the a role's average and median salary, and if so, how much?

 **Skill Category Value:** Which skill category is associated with the highest median/average annual salary?

-**Health Insurance Benefit:** Do jobs that offer health insurance tend to have higher or lower base salaries than those that don't?

 **No-Degree Opportunity Cost:** For roles that don't require a degree, is there a significant difference in salary?

-## Trends within The Data: Time-Series Analysis
+### Trends within The Data: Time-Series Analysis
 **Were there hiring seasons during 2024?:** Which month in 2024 had the highest and lowest volume of new job postings?

-**Remote Work Adoption:** Has the percentage of "Remote" job postings increased, decreased, or stayed steady month-over-month throughout 2024?

-**Salary Inflation Trends:** Did the average offered salary for Data Analysts change between the first half and the second half of the year?

-**Job Postings Quarterly Distribution:** What is the distribution of job postings across the four quarters of the year?

-## Comparative Analysis of Job Skills:

-**Skill Saturation vs. Pay:** Which skills have a high frequency (high demand) but below-average salary (low value) and vice-versa?

-**Skill Category Diversity:** Which job titles require the most diverses set of skill categories?

-**Cloud Provider Proportions:** Within the 'Cloud' category, what is the ratio of postings for AWS vs. Azure vs. GCP?

-**Country Skill Favours:** Do different countries value different skills more?
+**Seniority Bias?:** Is the market favouring senior or junior roles?
+How did the number of senior and junior roles change throughout 2024?

+**Roles Trending in 2024:** Were there any roles that saw a huge increase in popularity throughout 2024?